Yoshiiii1/YoshiTP/docs/info.md

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any (UNSURE) but the Logics "NAND Gate" and the "Not Gate" been used to create my initial of my last name
+List external hardware used in your project (e.g. PMOD, LED display, etc), if any LED lights were used such as the Digital watch to view the numbers.
+(UNSURE) but the Logics "NAND Gate" and the "Not Gate" been used to create my initial of my last name